cami-project/cami-project/TESTING.md

   * the Papertrail logging system - credentials to access it are stored inside LastPass
   * the CAMI iOS application
   * the Linkwatch website - find out more in the [Integrations document](INTEGRATIONS.md)
-  * the OpenTele website - find out more in the [Integrations document](INTEGRATIONS.md)
+  * the OpenTele dashboard - find out more in the [Integrations document](INTEGRATIONS.md)